 Keep baby powder, household cleaners, tide pods, and E-Cigarettes out of reach as accidental ingestions and aspirations may occur.
 Nicotine cartridges from e-cigarettes are especially dangerous.
 Keep firearms locked up.
-It's important to keep your car, home, and other places where your baby spends time free of tobacco smoke and E-cigarette vapor.
+It's important to keep your car, home, and other places where your child spends time free of tobacco smoke and E-cigarette vapor.
 Ensure your house is child-proofed if you have not already done so.
 Make sure the crib mattress is at the lowest level.
 Move dangerous chemicals such as drain cleaners and dishwashing detergents out of your baby's reach.
 If your child ingests anything potentially poisonous, call Poison Control at 800-222-1222.
-Kitchen safety includes turning pot handles towards the back of the stove, making sure your child cannot reach the microwave so she cannot remove hot liquid or food, and not leaving hot liquids or heavy objects on a table with a tablecloth that she may pull down.
+Kitchen safety includes turning pot handles toward the back of the stove, making sure your child cannot reach the microwave, and not leaving hot liquids or heavy objects on a table with a tablecloth that may be pulled down.

-Continue to use an approved, rear-facing car seat until your child outgrows the manufacturer limits (for height/weight) as it provides the best protection for your child's neck, spine, and head.
+Continue to use an approved, rear-facing car seat until your child outgrows the manufacturer limits (for height/weight) for rear-facing as it provides the best protection for your child's neck, spine, and head.
 This should be beyond 2 years old.
-It is safe for your child's feet to touch the seat in front of her and for her legs to bend/hang over the sides as this position does not put your child at risk for injuries.
+It is safe for your child's feet to touch the seat and for their legs to bend or hang over the sides of the car seat as this position does not put your child at risk for injuries.
 Your own safe driving behaviors are important as well.
 Use a seat belt, do not drive under the influence of drugs/alcohol, and do not text/use mobile devices while driving.

-As your child becomes more mobile, it is extremely important to supervise her around any body of water.
+As your child becomes more mobile, it is extremely important to supervise them around any body of water.
 If you have a pool, it should be fully enclosed and equipped with self-closing gates.
 Buckets of water and kiddie pools should be emptied when not in use.
 REMEMBER, IT ONLY TAKES SECONDS TO DROWN.
 Sun exposure should be limited at any age, but a toddler's skin can be especially sensitive.
 When outside, protective clothing should be worn and sunscreen should be applied.
 See the Sunscreen page in the parent information section of our website.